satymishra/Sky-Hack2/README.md

 ## Files in the Repository

-- **Notebook:** The Jupyter Notebook (`flight_food_beverage_analysis.ipynb`) contains the code, analysis, and visualizations performed throughout the project.
+- **Notebook:** The Jupyter Notebook (`SkyHack Nb.ipynb`) contains the code, analysis, and visualizations performed throughout the project.

-- **Dataset:** The dataset used for analysis (`passenger_feedback.csv`) contains passenger comments and relevant information related to food and beverage experiences during flights.
+- **Dataset:** The dataset used for analysis (`Survey data _Customer comments.csv`) contains passenger comments and relevant information related to food and beverage experiences during flights.

 - **PDF Report:** A detailed report summarizing the analysis, findings, and recommendations is available as a [PDF Report](https://github.com/satymishra/Sky-Hack2/blob/main/SkyHack_Report_pdf.pdf).